jstewmc/rtf/README.md

 ## Acknowledgements

-Many thanks to the following for helping me get started:
+Many thanks to the authors of the following articles for helping me get started:

 * [PHP: Reading the clean text from RTF](http://webcheatsheet.com/php/reading_the_clean_text_from_rtf.php)
 * [A working RTF to HTML converter in PHP](http://www.websofia.com/2014/05/a-working-rtf-to-html-converter-in-php/)